cjmlgrto/fit3143-notes/notes/02-ipc.md

 }
 ```

-And here's an example of a non-idempotent function:
+And here’s an example of a non-idempotent function:

 ```
 debit(amount) {